-The Oncology FAC has 22 members who are currently working on or involved in the following projects: Design of a web-based Oncology Nursing Handbook/Competencies with the Oncology Nursing Society (ONS) and VA Employee Education Services (EES); testing and validation of nursing sensitive indicators with ONS and Office of Quality and Performance (OQP); development of an information letter on the cancer care coordinator role, developing cancer survivorship resources for VHA, and participating in lecture series development Cancer Care Essentials for the PACt RN Care Managers.
+The Oncology FAC has 22 expert members who are well versed in hematology/oncology and radiation oncology nursing practices for cancer care across the continuum, ensuring evidence based care for this patient population.
+Project and workgroup outcomes include: Chemotherapy/Biotherapy Competency Handbook, testing and validation of nursing sensitive indicators with ONS and the Office of Quality and Performance; development of functional statement for the cancer care coordinator role for navigation; oncology skills documentation tools; sample oncology policies and patient education; developing cancer survivorship resources for VHA, and participating in lecture series development such as Cancer Care Essentials for the PACT RN Care Managers.

 Janette (Jan) Elliott, RN-BC, MS, AOCN is a Clinical Nurse Specialist at the Palo Alto HCS and is the clinical coordinator for the pain service.
 She has worked for the VA 24 years, 19 of those with the pain service.
 She is one of the master faculty for the American Society for Pain Management Nursing and helped write both editions of the Pain Management Nursing Core Curriculum.